dontwanttothink/furever/README.md

 # furever

 > [!WARNING]
-> This project contains authentication code.
+> This project implements a custom authentication system.
 Please assume that it is insecure, as it was not authored or audited by any relevant expert.

 This repository contains the source code for the SvelteKit application that powers both the back-end and the web front-end of the FureverHome project.